dawaltconley/responsive-images/solutions/astro.md

-# Astro.js
+# Astro

-`@dawaltconley/responsive-images` can be easily added to an Astro.js project using a `.astro` component or one of their supported frameworks.
+`@dawaltconley/responsive-images` can be easily added to an Astro project using a `.astro` component or one of their supported frameworks.
 This solution is provided for projects using Astro version 2 in Node.js environments.

 ## Config